-You can order a transcript by going to https://www.studentclearinghouse.org/students/ or you can go to our website under Registrar's Office and simply follow the step-by-step instructions listed.
+You can order a transcript by going to the Student Clearinghouse website or you can go to our website under Registrar's Office and simply follow the step-by-step instructions listed.
 Please have the correct recipient/receiver's email address available for the electronic order delivery.

 A transcript is not issued to or for a student who is in debt to Lackawanna College.

-If you attended our Continuing Education Program and are requesting a transcript, please contact Diane Parlanti, Director of the Training Institute at (570) 504-1586 or ParlantiD@lackawanna.edu.
+If you attended our Continuing Education Program and are requesting a transcript, please contact the Director of the Training Institute at (570) 504-1586 or ContinuingEducation@lackawanna.edu.

-If you attend our Massage Therapy Program and are requesting a transcript, please contact Amanda Boyd, Continuing Education Coordinator at (570)226-4625 or boyda@lackwanna.edu.
+If you attend our Massage Therapy Program and are requesting a transcript, please contact the Lake Region Center's Continuing Education Coordinator at (570)226-4625 or lakeregion@lackawanna.edu.